Canner/vulcan-sql/README.md

 ### Step 3: Connect from framework & applications

-On catalog page, you can preview data here and connect from your own framework and applications.
+On API catalog page, you can preview data here and connect from your own framework and applications.

 - You can `Copy API URL` to use it at frontend / backend.
 - You can download the selected data as CSV or JSON.